A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 PRTG Network Monitor operates a flexible pricing scale depending on the number of hardware sensors you want to use.
 The tool is free for less than 100 sensors but beyond that point, you will have to play.
 Paid versions of PRTG Network Monitor start at $1600 (£1,265) for 500 sensors and 1 server installation.
 There is also a 30-day trial.

-ManageEngine Applications Manager is an infrastructure monitoring platform designed for monitoring the status of applications and hardware.
+ManageEngine Applications Manager is an infrastructure monitoring solution designed for monitoring the status of applications and hardware.
 Things you can monitor with this tool include memory, CPU configuration data, disk data, temperature, CPU fan speed, and power supply rating.
 The hardware health of these elements can be identified with a green or red button.

 ManageEngine Applications Manager also uses alarms to alert you when a piece of hardware fails.
 You can configure alerts to be sent when hardware falls into the following categories; warning, critical, failed, degraded, error, and non-recoverable.
 These alerts are great for giving you the heads up before a device malfunctions.